-So when the polls were closed and cranberries emerged the winner of the November challenge, let's say I was indeed challenged more than ever.
+So when the polls were closed, and cranberries emerged as the winner of the November challenge, let's say I was challenged more than ever.
 The closest I had found were sour cherries.
 They taste surprisingly like cranberries and have that deep red hue.
 But they only grow in cold climates, south of the country, and never make it to the city.

-Scones have very simple ingredients, but a few pointers should be followed if you want to achieve soft, tender ones, nicely risen.
+Scones have very simple ingredients, but a few pointers should be followed if you want soft, tender ones that are nicely risen.

 Tips for making scones

 - Very cold ingredients.
 I'm not kidding when I say frozen butter, at least very cold.
-And don't take the cream half an hour before you start mixing the scones.
+And don't take the cream half an hour before mixing the scones.
 Butter, and cream, belong in the fridge until you need to scatter and pour them.

 - Handle the dough lightly.
 Don't overwork the dough.
 It needs to remain as cold as possible so the butter doesn't start to melt and you get that crumbly texture.

 - A rather high oven.
 They need that extra heat to rise however they can in spite of all that butter and cream.
 And if by any chance you forgot to turn the oven on before you start with the mixing, please don't leave the baking sheet with the cut scones waiting on the counter.
 Put them in the fridge or freezer for the ten or fifteen minutes it takes for the oven to reach its temperature.

 One of the best parts of making scones is that you can have them frozen, and unbaked until you need them.

 Cut and put in a cookie sheet that fits into your freezer.
 Freeze in the tray until completely solid.
-You can then transfer to a plastic bag until ready to use or simply pop the whole tray in a pre-heated 375°F oven.
+You can transfer to a plastic bag until ready to use or pop the whole tray in a pre-heated 375°F oven.
 No need to defrost them.